 Holiday travel can really ding your health — and we don't just mean the family drama that potentially awaits at your destination.
 Decadent food, germ-filled flights, sleep-stealing parties and events, not to mention the onslaught of cold and flu season, can take their toll.
-To help you stay healthy this season, The Remedy asked the experts — doctors around the country — how they maintain a strong body, mind and immune system at the most wonderful time of the year.
+To help you stay healthy this season, Eat This, Not That!
+Health asked the experts — doctors around the country — how they maintain a strong body, mind and immune system at the most wonderful time of the year.

 They Do the "30-and-5"